zacklow28/tp/docs/UserGuide.md

 5. Height must be between `0.50` and `3.00`.

-6. Weight must be a positive integer.
+6. Weight must be a positive number with **exactly** 2 decimal places, strictly greater than 0.00 and less than or equal to 1000.00.

 7. Priority must be one of the following: `high`, `medium`, `low` (case-insensitive).